Cyanox62/pages/page.md

 Due to how this self-unpacking DLL works, we face a unique challenge.
 The instructions we just modified **don't actually exist** in the file stored on disk.
 They're generated at runtime during the unpacking process.
 The self-unpacking instructions themselves are stored on disk, which means those instructions are the only ones we can permanently patch.

-It's likely a reasonable assumption to make that the module will finish unpacking before executing any unpacked instructions.
+I was able to confirm that the module finishes unpacking all instructions before executing any unpacked instructions with the use of breakpoints.
 This grants us a very small window of time between when the instructions finish unpacking and the execution shifts to the unpacked, non-persistent instructions.
 Within this time period, we need to force the application to execute some custom assembly code that will **dynamically overwrite** the unpacked instructions before they execute.

 As such, our first step is to find when the instructions finish unpacking.
 This can be easily done with the same breakpoint trick used in step 3 to find where our hash value in memory was accessed.
 This time, we'll find instructions in memory that have not yet been unpacked (like the ones in the example diagram above) and place a "Memory Write" breakpoint to let us know when they are overwritten by the unpacking code.